PSU-ICDS/icds_docs/docs/running-jobs/resource-requests.md

 # Resource requests

 Users with paid [credit accounts or allocations](../accounts/paid-resources.md) can request GPU nodes, and fine-tune their hardware requests with `constraint` directives.

 ## GPUs

 GPUs are only available to paid credit accounts, or allocations that include GPU nodes.

-For a batch job paid by a credit account, to request a single GPU:
+To request a single GPU:

 ```
---partition=standard
 --gres=gpu:1
 ```

 To request n GPUs, replace 1 above by n.

 To request a specific model of GPU, use `--gres=gpu:a100:1`.

 For an interactive job paid by a credit account, use `salloc`: